Martins3/Martins3.github.io/docs/concurrent/memory-model.md

 tags: papre
 ---

-> Warning: Published in 1995.
-Older than me !

 # Abstraction
 parallel systems that support the shared memory abstraction are becoming widely accepted in many areas of computing
 > shared memory abstraction : different from OS ? by hardware ?